Hackers News Hackers News

 May 8, 2026 3 Min Read

-Vercel has released a comprehensive set of security advisories for Next.js, addressing over a dozen vulnerabilities.
-These critical flaws include denial-of-service, middleware bypass, server-side request forgery, and cross-site scripting exploits.
+Vercel has released a series of security advisories detailing patches for more than a dozen vulnerabilities across its Next.js framework and React Server Components.
+These critical flaws encompass a range of attack vectors, including denial-of-service (DoS), middleware bypasses, server-side request forgery (SSRF), and cross-site scripting (XSS) exploits.

 Table Of Content